How to Compost

 Follow our handy step by step guide below, as well as information about getting the right mix, and some insightful video tutorials by composting guru Nicky Scott.

 Home composting is one of the most effective actions you can take to reduce methane (a highly potent greenhouse gas) and help the planet.
-You will reduce your waste, reduce the air pollution by not having bonfires and reduce the need to water your garden.
+You can reduce your waste, reduce the air pollution by not having bonfires and reduce the need to water your garden.
 You will also increase your plant growth, and their health, by replacing polluting and toxic chemical fertilisers and pesticides.

 Guide to Composting

-Step One - Choose a location for your bin or heap
+Step One – Choose a location for your bin

 Step Two – Start adding your materials

 Once your kitchen caddy/container is full, empty this into your bin.
 Try to get a 50/50 mix of greens and browns, as this creates the best compost.
-Here is a handy table which has examples of both green and brown materials.
+Here is a handy table which has examples of both green and brown materials:

 It takes between 9 and 12 months for the composting process to be complete, so just be patient and keep adding your greens and browns to the top of the bin.